ivanvaccari/openapi2pdf-cli/README.md

 A cli tool to generate PDF documentation from OpenAPI specifications using customizable templates.

+:warning: This is a work in progress.
+Use at your own risk.

+## TODO
+- [ ] Add security schemes rendering

 ## Features

 - Reads OpenAPI specs from URL